Katy Jurado: Personal life

+Marriages

+Katy Jurado was married twice.
+Her first husband was the Mexican actor Victor Velázquez (who was the stepfather of the popular Mexican actresses Tere and Lorena Velázquez).
+Her marriage was largely motivated by the desire to continue a career as an actress and to escape the yoke of her parents.
+Velazquez was the father of her children, a boy and a girl.
+The marriage ended in 1943, shortly after Jurado began her film career.

+Her second husband was the American actor Ernest Borgnine.
+Jurado and Borginine met when he was filming Vera Cruz (1954) in Mexico.
+Jurado affirms that from that moment Borgnine did not stop pursuing her.
+They were married on 31 December 1959.
+Jurado declared that her five years of courtship with Borgnine were the happiest of her life, but their relationship became complicated after they were married due to his uncontrollable jealousy.
+The temperament of both led to numerous violent confrontations, some of which were documented by the newspapers of the time.
+Jurado claimed to have suffered physical violence from Borgnine during their marriage.

+Jurado and Borgnine divorced in 1963.
+After their divorce, Jurado fell into a severe depression that led her to consider suicide.
+It was for this reason that she decided to leave Hollywood and settle for the rest of her life in the city of Cuernavaca, in Mexico.

+Other relationships
-Early in her career in Hollywood, Jurado had affairs with the filmmaker Budd Boetticher and actor Tyrone Power.

-Marlon Brando was smitten with Jurado after seeing her in High Noon.
+Early in her career in Hollywood, Jurado had affairs with film maker Budd Boetticher and actor Tyrone Power but her most famous relationship is the one she had with Marlon Brando.
+Brando was smitten with Jurado after seeing her in High Noon.
 They met when Brando was in Mexico filming Viva Zapata!
 (1952).
 He was involved at the time with Movita Castaneda, and was having a parallel relationship with Rita Moreno.
 Brando told Joseph L. Mankiewicz that he was attracted to "her enigmatic eyes, black as hell, pointing at you like fiery arrows".
 Jurado commented:

-However, their first date became the beginning of an extended affair that lasted many years and peaked at the time they worked together on One-Eyed Jacks (1960), a film directed by Brando.
+However, their first date became the beginning of an extended affair that lasted intermittently many years.
+In her maturity, Jurado affirmed that they maintained a "loving friendship", and that both even performed an Indian ritual in which they collected blood from their wrists.

-During the filming of the movie Vera Cruz (1954) in Mexico, Jurado met the American actor Ernest Borgnine, who became her second husband on 31 December 1959.
-Although initially their relationship was harmonious, the situation became complicated over the course of their marriage.
-The temperament of both led to numerous violent confrontations, some of which were documented by the newspapers of the time.
-Jurado claimed to have suffered physical violence from Borgnine during their marriage.
-Jurado and Borgnine divorced in 1963.

-Jurado had a romantic relationship with the Western novelist Louis L'Amour.
-She said: "I have love letters that he wrote me until the last day of his life."

-Jurado claimed to have been one of the people to find the body of Mexican actress Miroslava Stern after her suicide.
-According to Jurado, the picture that Stern had between her hands was of Cantinflas, but artistic manager Fanny Schatz exchanged the photo for one of the Spanish bullfighter Luis Miguel Dominguín.
+Jurado also had a romantic relationship with the Western novelist Louis L'Amour.
+She said: "I have love letters that he wrote me until the last day of his life.
+But we never match.
+Now I think I should have married that man."
+Jurado claimed to have been one of the people to find the body of Mexican actress Miroslava Stern after her suicide in 1955.
+According to Jurado, the picture that Stern had between her hands was of the Mexican comedian Cantinflas, but artistic manager Fanny Schatz exchanged the photo for one of the Spanish bullfighter Luis Miguel Dominguín.